orchetect/PDFGadget/README.md

 Batch PDF utilities with simple API for Swift.
 Declarative API for:

-- assigning or remove file attributes (metadata)
+- assigning or removing file attributes (metadata)
 - file filtering, ordering, and merging
 - page management: reordering, collation, copying, moving, and replacement
 - page presentation: rotation, cropping, etc.
-- page content: filtering or removal of annotations
+- page content: filtering, removal or burn-in of annotations

 > [!NOTE]
 > Currently this package is only a Swift library.
 A CLI tool and/or GUI frontend may be added in future.